Fairholm History, Family Crest & Coats of Arms

 John Fairholm, (died 1646) was merchant burgess of Edinburgh and a few years later, John Ferholme was merchant burgess there in 1655.
 We must presume that the latter was presumably son of the former.
 George Fairholme was a tanner at the West Port of Edinburgh in 1653.
 Fairholm of Craigiehall was an old family in West Lothian.

 Early History of the Fairholm family

-Another 146 words (10 lines of text) covering the years 158 and 1587 are included under the topic Early Fairholm History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fairholm research.
+Another 79 words (6 lines of text) covering the years 158 and 1587 are included under the topic Early Fairholm History in all our PDF Extended History products and printed products wherever possible.